AdhamChakohi/sites/README.md

-# mashups
+# Sites
+contents of the sites so far:
-initial commit for mashups
+mashups
+telepresence